poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ??? bug "TODO"
     Simple container, local bind

-...then wanted to add Zigbee capability, with a £15 Zonoff USB Zigbee dongle I just bought:
+...then wanted to add Zigbee capability, with a £15 Zonoff USB Zigbee dongle I bought on Amazon:

 ??? bug "TODO"
     example of old dockerfile, with 1 or 2 container: homeassistant, mosquitto and zigbee2mqtt?